 Seek ~ Unwrap ~ Match

-Alternatively, use aluminum foil to wrap each alphabet letter, place them in dyed rice and offer a child to seek and find, unwrap letters, and match them to their corresponding slots on a puzzle frame.
+Alternatively, use aluminum foil to wrap each alphabet letter, place them in dyed rice, and offer a child the opportunity to seek and find unwrapped letters and match them to their corresponding slots on a puzzle frame.

 Have you tried making DIY-dyed rainbow rice?
 Leave a comment if you did!